hotosm/fmtm/docs/manuals/mapping.md

       ![legend](https://github.com/user-attachments/assets/280fd927-b71e-4336-a89a-1672e8de687b)

-### Select An Existing Feature via webform
+### Select An Existing Feature via WebForms

-Webform is the new functionality added on FMTM, where mappers can directly fill up and upload form via same browser without installing odk collect mobile application.
+Webform is the new functionality added on FMTM, where mappers can directly fill up and upload form via same browser without installing ODK Collect mobile application.

 - Click on a task area: the features within will be displayed.